 Newslines 4 June

 Learners can drive on motorways from today.
 The law change only allows them to drive with qualified instructors, not family or friends who are unqualified.
 North Wales Police are planning a summer crack down on motorcyclists after a dramatic escalation in fatalities.
-By the end of last month the number killed on local roads exceeded the total for 2017.
-Amazon delivery drivers are the … [Read more...]
+By the end of last month the number killed on local roads exceeded the total for … [Read more...]